Platonic love: Other modern interpretations

-Complications

-One of the complications of platonic love lies within the persistence of the use of the title "platonic love" versus the use of "friend".
-It is the use of the word love that directs us towards a deeper relationship than the scope of a normal friendship.

 Queerplatonic love

 Some in the aromantic and asexual communities, within the broader LGBT community, have coined the term "queerplatonic" to refer to formal intimate relationships between significant others that do not involve romance.
 Queerplatonic feelings are often described, like romance, as involving a deeper and more profound emotional connection than friendship.

 Julie Sondra Decker writes that queerplatonic love often "looks indistinguishable from romance when outside the equation", but should not be "assigned a romantic status if participants say it is not romantic".
 She also notes that it can also be misread by observers as close friendship in circumstances where overtly romantic gestures are socially expected.
 For Decker, the essence of queerplatonic attraction is its ambiguous position in relation to normative categories: she writes that QPR "is a platonic relationship, but it is 'queered' in some way—not friends, not romantic partners, but something else".